Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

 and then exploit it to obtain the low regularity solutions of \eqref{qwe}.
-Kapitanskij \cite{K} and Mockenhaupt-Seeger-Sogge \cite{MSS} discussed the Strichartz estimates for \eqref{qw0} with smooth coefficients $h$.
-With rough coefficients $h \in C^2$, the study of Strichartz estimates for \eqref{qw0} in two or three dimensions was begin with Smith's result \cite{S}.
+Kapitanskij \cite{Ka} and Mockenhaupt-Seeger-Sogge \cite{MSS} discussed the Strichartz estimates for \eqref{qw0} with smooth coefficients $h$.
+With rough coefficients $h \in C^2$, the study of Strichartz estimates for \eqref{qw0} in two or three dimensions began with Smith's result \cite{Sm}.
 At the same time, counterexamples was constructed by Smith-Sogge \cite{SS}, who showed that for $\alpha<2$ there exist $h \in C^\alpha$ for which the Strichartz estimates fail.
 Later, the Strichartz estimates were established in all dimensions for $h \in C^2$ in Tataru \cite{T2}.
 The next important work was independently achieved by Bahouri-Chemin \cite{BC2} and Tataru \cite{T1}, who established the local well-posedness of \eqref{qwe} with $s > \frac{n}{2} + \frac{7}{8}, n=2$ or $s > \frac{n}{2} + \frac{3}{4}, n\geq3$.
 Shortly afterward, Tataru \cite{T3} relaxed the Sobolev indices $s>\frac{n+1}{2}+\frac{1}{6}, n \geq 3$.
 At the same time, Smith-Tataru \cite{ST0} showed that the $\frac{1}{6}$ loss is sharp for general variable coefficients $h$.
-Thus, to improve the above results, one needs to exploit a new way or structure of Equation \eqref{qwe}.
-Through introducing a vector-field approach and a decomposition of the Ricci curvature, the 3D result of \cite{BC2, T1, T2, T3} was later improved by Klainerman-Rodnianski \cite{KR}, who proved the local well-posedness of \eqref{qwe} by introducing vector-field methods for $s>2+\frac{2-\sqrt{3}}{2}$.
-Based on the vector-field methods, Geba \cite{Geba} studied the local well-posedness of \eqref{qwe} in two dimensions for $s > \frac{7}{4} + \frac{5-\sqrt{22}}{4}$.
-By using wave packets of a localization to represent solutions to the linear equation, a sharp result was proved by Smith-Tataru \cite{ST}, who established the local well-posedness of \eqref{qwe} if $s>\frac{7}{4}, n=2$ or $s>2, n=3$ or $s>\frac{n+1}{2}, 4 \leq n \leq 6$.
+Thus, to improve the above results, one needs to exploit a new way or structure of Equation~\eqref{qwe}.
+Through introducing a vector-field approach and a decomposition of the Ricci curvature, the 3D result of \cite{BC2, T1, T2, T3} was later improved by Klainerman-Rodnianski \cite{KR2}, who proved the local well-posedness of \eqref{qwe} by introducing vector-field methods for $s>2+\frac{2-\sqrt{3}}{2}$.
+Based on the vector-field approach, Geba \cite{Geba} studied the local well-posedness of \eqref{qwe} in two dimensions for $s > \frac{7}{4} + \frac{5-\sqrt{22}}{4}$.
+By using wave packets of localization to represent solutions of a linear equation, a sharp result was proved by Smith-Tataru \cite{ST}, who established the local well-posedness of \eqref{qwe} if $s>\frac{7}{4}, n=2$ or $s>2, n=3$ or $s>\frac{n+1}{2}, 4 \leq n \leq 6$.
 An alternative proof of the 3D case was also obtained through vector-field approach by Wang \cite{WQSharp}.
-Besides, we should also mention substantial significant progress which has been made on low regularity solutions of Einstein vacuum equations, membrane equations, due to Andersson and Moncreif \cite{AM}, Tataru \cite{T4}, Ettinger and Lindblad \cite{BL}, Klainerman and Rodnianski \cite{KR}, Klainerman-Rodnianski-Szefel \cite{KR1}, Wang \cite{WQRough}, Allen-Andersson-Restuccia \cite{AAR}, Speck \cite{S1} and so on.
+Besides, we should also mention substantial significant progress which has been made on low regularity solutions of Einstein vacuum equations, membrane equations, quasilinear wave equations due to Andersson and Moncreif \cite{AM}, Zhou-Lei \cite{ZL}, Ettinger and Lindblad \cite{EL}, Klainerman and Rodnianski \cite{KR}, Klainerman-Rodnianski-Szefel \cite{KR1}, Wang \cite{WQRough,WQ2}, Allen-Andersson-Restuccia \cite{AAR}, Speck \cite{S1}, Wang \cite{WCB} and so on.